 Back-to-school season is right around the corner!
 How quickly Summer seems to just fly by!
 While we all anticipate the colds, flu and other infections and sicknesses that our children will get by attending school, there is one issue that most of us don’t think about until it’s too late: back health.

-Back health is extremely important to think about and it’s not limited to adults.
+Back health is extremely important to think about and it’s really important that people who have back problems go get themselves checked out at places like this Springwater Chiropractic.
+Having said that, it’s not limited to just adults either.
 I’ve had back issues since I was a child and I attribute a lot of the issues to the wrong backpacks I wore, awful posture and having a mom who never really thought about the importance of back health or getting me up and active.
 It was just never thought about, discussed or even considered.
 The Ontario Chiropractic Association wants parents and children to be aware of causes of back pain, and research shows that more than half of younger Canadians experience at least one episode of low back pain by their teenage years.

 A number of seemingly innocuous things could be affecting your child’s back health, including carrying a heavy backpack to and from school, failing to properly warm up for sports or simply having poor posture.
 Luckily for us, there is a number of ways to prevent and minimize back pain and injury.
 According to the Ontario Chiropractic Association, identifying the source of back pain gets you one step closer to managing the pain.